-This ordinance shall take effect immediately the Mayor. upon its adoption by the City Commission and the signature of Passed on First Reading the day of 20 PASSED and ADOPTED, in regular session, with a quantum and final reading this day of 20 orum present and voting, by the City Commission, upon second CITY COMMISSION OF THE CITY OF ALACHUA, FLORIDA Gib Coerper, Mayor SEAL ATTEST: APPROVED AS TO FORM Traci L. Gresham, City Manager/Clerk Marian B. Rush, City Attorney
+This ordinance shall take effect immediately upon its adoption by the City Commission and the signature of the Mayor.

+Passed on First Reading the 22nd day of January 2018.

+PASSED and ADOPTED, in regular session, with a quorum present and voting, by the City Commission, upon second and final reading this 12th day of February 2018.

+CITY COMMISSION OF THE CITY OF ALACHUA, FLORIDA Gib Coerper, Mayor SEAL ATTEST: APPROVED AS TO FORM raci L. Gresham, City Manager/Clerk Marian B. Rush, City Attorney